 End Users

-In the context of the MAC OTP System and this document “End Users” are the customers of the Clients.
-The end users are the people that receive the OTP messages on their SMS enabled devices.
+In the context of the MAC OTP System and this document “End Users(1)” are the customers of the Clients(2).
+The end users are the people that receive the OTP messages on their SMS enabled devices(8).
 The System expects end user to be controlled by the client or be registered with the System.
 In the “Client Controlled” API calls it is the responsibly of the client to insure that the end user’s phone number and email address are valid.
 The System only checks the client id and the format of the phone number and email address.
-In the “Registered” API calls the end user must be registered before the OTP requests are processed by the System.
+In the “Registered” API calls the End User must be registered before the OTP requests are processed by the System(4).
 The phone number and the email address are maintain in the System database.
 The Service API requires that the caller hash, using MD5 hash algorithm the unique user identification and user last name in order to create a unique ”UserId”.
 The System checks for a valid UserId before processing an OTP request.

 OTP Services

 There are two Services that support the One-Time Password and send Message functionality, the RequestOTP Service and the VerifyOTP Service.
 Each has their own URL.
-The base URL (where the Services are running) combined with the Service URL make up the HTTP address.
+The base URL (where the MAC OTP System Services are running) combined with the Service URL make up the HTTP address.

 RequestOTP: Otp/RequestOtp.asmx/WsRequestOtp